wwWallet/wallet-docs/docs/development-setup/01-getting-started.md

 #### Verifier-initiated Presentation Flow
 - Start from the verifier's platform: [http://wallet-enterprise-acme-verifier:8005/](http://wallet-enterprise-acme-verifier:8005)
-- Apply for a Software Engineer's job
+- Select a VC or a combination of VCs to present
-- Scan the QR to present your VC
+- Scan the QR to present your VC(s)

 ## References